songchenwen/plexdlnaplayer/README.md

 - Use UPNP auto discovery to find your DLNA devices in LAN.
 - Use Plex GDM to notify Plex clients about the DLNA devices.
-- Connect your DLNA device to plex.tv and let the Plex clients which don't support GDM find your DLNA devices. eg, PlexAmp.
+- Connect your DLNA device to plex.tv and let the Plex clients which don't support GDM find your DLNA devices. eg, Plexamp.
 - Connect to your DLNA speakers with your Plex client's `Select Player` window.

 ## Installation